-AUNA BBA in Accounting is designed for students interested in accounting, finance and business sectors.
-They will develop the required technical skills in financial accounting, auditing and tax and accounting systems while they will also learn how to think critically, strategically and globally in order to reach their professional goals and objectives.
+AUNA's BBA in Accounting is designed for students interested in Accounting, Finance and Business sectors.
+They will develop the required technical skills in financial accounting, auditing and tax and accounting systems.
+They will also learn how to think critically, strategically and globally in order to reach their professional goals and objectives.

-AUNA BBA in Accounting offers several options of careers in corporate, non-profit or government organizations.
+AUNA's BBA in Accounting offers several options of careers in corporate, non-profit or govermental organizations.

 Registration Fee: United States $ 1,000 the first year.